finopsfoundation/framework/_domains/tracking-and-benchmarking.md

 ---

 layout: default
-domain-title: Performance Tracking & Benchmarking
-domain-desc: Within this domain, the organization sets and maps its usage and cost to budgets, uses historical information to forecast, and establishes and measures KPIs and other performance indicators, including benchmarking.
-permalink: /framework/domains/tracking-and-benchmarking/

 title: Performance Tracking & Benchmarking FinOps Domain
 description: Within this domain, the organization sets and maps its usage and cost to budgets, uses historical information to forecast, and establishes and measures KPIs and other performance indicators, including benchmarking.
+permalink: /framework/domains/tracking-and-benchmarking/
+framework-domain-title: Performance Tracking & Benchmarking
+framework-domain-desc: Within this domain, the organization sets and maps its usage and cost to budgets, uses historical information to forecast, and establishes and measures KPIs and other performance indicators, including benchmarking.
+framework-capabilities:
+- Forecasting
 order: 2

 ---